embeddedcrab/freertos_tcpip_eth_port_xmc4500relax/README.md

 I have used some specific compilation flags for demo build but you can change it according to your convinience and wish.

-# FreeRTOS TCP/IP over Ethernet on XMC4500 Relax Kit for Industrial/Automotive/IoT applications
+# FreeRTOS TCP/IP over Ethernet Porintg on XMC4500 Relax Kit for Industrial/Automotive/IoT applications
 This repo focuses mainly on FreeRTOS TCP/IP Server and Client over Ethernet, CMSIS NN for Neural Networks(basics) using C/C++ for Industrial and IoT applications.

 You can use it as a base for you project which uses ARM Cortex-M4F microcontroller utilizing FreeRTOS, FreeRTOS-Plus with C/C++.